Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/css-box-model.md

 ### Layers of the Box Model - Codealong (15 mins)

-Let's get go into some more detail and practice with each of these elements of The Box Model.
+Let's go into some more detail and practice with each of these elements of The Box Model.

 ### Margin